Create an account

 Interpretive vs. Generative

-Interpretive--playwright's work is faithfully translated to the stage.
+Interpretive--Playwright's work is faithfully translated to the stage

-Generative--the playwright freely makes changes to the script
+Generative--Director freely makes changes to the script

 Outside-In vs. Inside-Out